jshuadvd/hacks-n-notes/event_sourcing.md

 The Projection is the left-fold or the result of the last state mutated by the last event handler.
 This result can be stored in a row in a database table.
 The result can be a json blob of the state at that point of time.

+## Projection builder

+> A Projection Builder runs the events and returns the left-fold.

 ## Read-model

 > So we don't need to query the projection.